Vallxy/Vallxy.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I’m a Ph.D. candidate in the Software Institute of Nanjing University (NJU), supervised by [Prof. Xuandong Li](https://cs.nju.edu.cn/lixuandong/index.htm) and [Prof. Minxue Pan](https://minxuepan.github.io/).
-I'm also a member of Software Engineering Group (SEG) of the Department of Computer Science and Technology of Nanjing University
+I'm also a member of the Software Engineering Group (SEG) of the Department of Computer Science and Technology of Nanjing University.

 Before my Ph.D., I obtained my bachelor degree from Nanjing University in the Software Institute.